 In recent years, reinforcement learning (RL) agents have achieved, or even surpassed, human performance in a va\-rie\-ty of computer games by taking decisions autonomously, without human intervention~\citep{mnih2015human, silver2016mastering, silver2017mastering, vinyals2019grandmaster}.
 Motivated by these successful stories, there has been a tremendous excitement on the possibility of using RL agents to operate fully autonomous cyberphysical systems, especially in the context of autonomous driving.
 Unfortunately, a number of technical, societal, and legal challenges have precluded this possibility to become so far a reality.

 In this work, we argue that existing RL agents may still enhance the operation of cyberphysical systems if deployed under lower automation levels.
-In other words, if we let RL agents take some of the actions and leave the remaining ones to human agents, the resulting performance may be better than the performance either of them would achieve on their own~\citep{de2020regression,raghu2019algorithmic,wilder2020learning}.
+For example, if we let RL agents take some of the actions and leave the remaining ones to human agents, the resulting performance may be better than the performance either of them would achieve on their own~\citep{raghu2019algorithmic,de2020regression,wilder2020learning}.
 Once we depart from full automation, we need to address the following question: when should we switch control between machine and human agents?
-In this work, our goal is to develop algorithms that learn to optimally switch control automatically.
-However, to fulfill this goal, we need to address several challenges:

---- \emph{Level of automation.} In each application, what is considered an appropriate and tolerable load for humans may differ~\citep{ec2006}.
-Therefore, we would like that our algorithms provide mechanisms to con\-trol the amount of human and machine control (\ie, level of automation) during a given time period.
+In this work, we look into this problem from a theoretical perspective and develop an online algorithm that learns to optimally switch control between multiple agents in a team automatically.
+However, to fulfill this goal, we need to address several challenges: --- \emph{Level of automation.} In each application, what is considered an appropriate and tolerable load for each agent may differ~\citep{ec2006}.
+Therefore, we would like that our algorithms provide mechanisms to adjust the amount of control for each agent (\ie, level of automation) during a given time period.

---- \emph{Number of switches.} Consider two different switching patterns resulting in the same amount of human control and equivalent performance.\footnote{ For simplicity, we will assume that the agents do not change their policy due to switching.
-However, under some natural smoothness assumptions, our results can be adapted to agents who change their policies due to switching.} Then, we would like that our algorithms fa\-vor the pattern with the least number of switches since, every time a machine defers (takes) control to (from) a human, there is an additional cognitive load for the human~\citep{brookhuis2001behavioural}.
+--- \emph{Number of switches.} Consider two different switching patterns resulting in the same amount of agent control and equivalent performance.
+Then, we would like our algorithms to fa\-vor the pattern with the least number of switches.
+For example, in a team consisting of human and machine agents, every time a machine defers (takes) control to (from) a human, there is an additional cognitive load for the human~\citep{brookhuis2001behavioural}.

---- \emph{Unknown human policies.} The spectrum of human abi\-li\-ties spans a broad range~\citep{macadam2003understanding}.
+--- \emph{Unknown agent policies.} The spectrum of human abi\-li\-ties spans a broad range~\citep{macadam2003understanding}.
 As a result, there is a wide variety of potential human policies.
 Here, we would like that our algorithms learn personalized switching policies that, over time, adapt to the particular humans (and machines) they are dealing with.